What happens when your Facebook personal profile uses your name and you launch a personal brand based on your name years later?

 My personal life and professional life aren’t separated, they’re blended together.

-This means my personal profile and my business page will have both personal and professional content, but shared in a way that respects my network and audience.
+This means my personal profile and my personal brand business page will have both personal and professional content, but that content will be shared in a way that respects my network and audience.
 I don’t want to spam those who connect with me personally with too much business content, and I want to make sure those who connect with me professionally find value in what I share.
 So…

 - My personal profile will be mostly personal photos, thoughts, and content, with a little business sprinkled in.

-- My professional page will be mostly professional articles, tools, resources, recommendations, and videos, with glimpses of my personal life mixed in.
+- My professional page will be mostly professional articles, videos, tools, and resources with glimpses of my personal life mixed in.

 Hope to see you on Facebook!